Contributors

 Kristina Braga

-Kristina Braga is a retired attorney living in Long Valley, New Jersey, with her husband, son and daughter, three boxer rescues, and a pug.
+Kristina Braga is a retired attorney living in Long Valley, New Jersey, with her husband, son and daughter, and two boxer rescues.
 She and her husband spend time at their Jersey Shore home, enjoying long walks on the beach and, of course, collecting sea glass and pottery.
 She also enjoys oil painting, photography, and antiquing.
 Find her on Instagram @jerseyshorebeachcomber.
 Articles ›

 Michele Brouder